-- A Java object the event object - A set of instances of qualifier types the event qualifiers notified of an event if the event object is assignable to the observed event type, and if the set of observed event qualifiers is a subset of all the event qualifiers of the event.
+- A Java object the event object - A set of instances of qualifier types the event qualifiers

 The event object acts as a payload, to propagate state from producer to consumer.
 The event qualifiers act as topic selectors, allowing the consumer to narrow the set of events it observes.